 Adam blushed.
 “Okay, I’ll call her.
 I have her number on my phone.
 Hey, that’s one of the bills that might need to be paid.
 My mom had a cellphone, and I have mine, and they’re on the same account.”

 “We need to find her phone and cancel her number, so someone can’t use it to place calls and buy things online.”

 “I oughta make a list of everything we need to do.
 I’ll put it in Excel so we can sort it by what’s most important.
 Like, the cellphone should be at the top of the list.”

 “That’s a good idea.
 That also reminds me that I need to buy you a computer.”

 “Really?
 You know, I could use your laptop.”

 “I need my laptop, and you need your own computer.
-Let’s go to BuyMart right now and get you something that’s powerful enough to do what you’re doing in your computer class and be lightweight enough to be able to carry to school when you need it there.”
+Let’s go to BuyMart right now and get you something that’s powerful enough to do what you’re doing in your computer and digital arts classes and be lightweight enough to be able to carry to school when you need to use it there.”